What Is The Time Limit For An Accident At Work Claim?

 £148,330

 As stated above, some claims may include special damages.
-Under special damages, you could be compensated for any expenses incurred due to your injuries.
+Under special damages, you could claim compensation for any expenses incurred due to your injuries.
 It is likely you will need to submit proof of your costs, such as receipts.

 Examples of special damages that might be recovered include: